nggit/tremolo-docs/routing.md

 ---
 layout: page
-nav_order: 2
+nav_order: 3
 title: Routing
 ---

 Tremolo has no difficult abstractions, and never will.
 You don't need to learn a lot of trivial things.
 All you need to learn is Python.

-Tremolo uses basic routing and built-in [re](https://docs.python.org/3/library/re.html) module.
+Tremolo uses only basic routing and built-in [re](https://docs.python.org/3/library/re.html) module.

 ## Basic
 The following will handle